 Which city in Pennsylvania had the largest Asian population?

-State College took the number one over all spot for the largest Asian in Pennsylvania for 2018.
-10.66% of State College identify as Asian.
+Lansdale took the number one over all spot for the largest Asian in Pennsylvania for 2019.
+11.06% of Lansdale identify as Asian.

 Read on below to see how we crunched the numbers and how your town ranked.